|Overview | Enrolling | Responsibilities & Rights | Academic Policies | Academic Programs | Opportunities | Support & Services|

 Army Reserve Officers' Training Corps (AROTC) Four-Year Commissioning Program

-The subject matter of the freshmen and sophomore years is developed from a historical perspective and focuses on the scope, structure, and history of military power with the emphasis on the development of air power.
-During the junior and senior years, the curriculum concentrates on the concepts and practices of leadership and management, and the role of national security forces in contemporary American society.
+The subject matter of the freshman and sophomore years is developed from a historical perspective and focuses on the scope, structure, and history of military power, with the emphasis on the development of air power and its relationship to current events.
+During the junior and senior years the curriculum concentrates on the concepts and practices of leadership and management, and the role of national security forces in contemporary American society.

-In addition to the academic portion of the curricula, students participate in a two-hour Leadership Laboratory (LLAB) each week.
-During this period, the day-to-day skills and working environment of the Air Force are discussed, explained, and simulated.
-The leadership lab is structured to allow students to practice leadership and management techniques through various methods.
+In addition to the academic portion of the curricula, each student participates in a 2-hour Leadership Laboratory each week.
+During this period the day-to-day skills and working environment of the Air Force are discussed and explained.
+The Leadership Lab utilizes a student organization designed for the practice of leadership and management techniques.

 Director, Naval Science Department

 Temple students are eligible to participate in the Naval Reserve Officers’ Training Corps (NROTC) through a cross-enrollment agreement with the University of Pennsylvania.
 All naval science courses are held on the University of Pennsylvania campus.
 The NROTC Program enables a college student to earn a commission in the Navy or the Marine Corps while concurrently satisfying requirements for his or her baccalaureate degree.
 Scholarship and non-scholarship programs are available.